 This board is heavy and difficult to carry.
 Plus, it was the only model in the review that did not come with a pack.
 Although it had mediocre glide and stability, some testers loved it for its sharp nose.

 The Adventurer 2 is relatively stable, but the thin nose and board profile made most beginners feel uncomfortable on this board.
-In addition, when we had a furry friend as a passenger, this model was especially wobbly.
-Plus, with such a heavy weight, it's difficult to maneuver, which can lead to instability.
+Also, when we had a furry friend as a passenger, this model was especially wobbly.
+Plus, with such a heavyweight, it's difficult to maneuver, which can lead to instability.
 However, this board is rated to 400 pounds, which is the highest rating in our test.
 Most of our testers were well under 200 pounds, and it is possible that a heavier user may feel more comfortable on this board.
 For a more stable model, look at the PEAK Inflatable or Isle Explorer.

 Although the pointy shape of this model's nose led us to believe that it would do well in the glide category, the profile of the board ended up making it a bit more difficult to turn and slow to respond to paddle strokes.
-A heavier paddler may be able to maneuver this model better than a lighter paddler.
+A larger, stronger, heavier paddler would have better luck controlling this board.
 For a more responsive model, we recommend the iRocker or the Red Paddle Co Voyager.